samfry13/clippy/README.md

 Install dependencies using `npm install`

+Create and update .db file using `npx prisma db push`

-Copy the `.env.example` into a `.env` file, and make sure all environment variables are set to specifications above (should error if not set correctly)
+Copy the `.env.example` into a `.env` file, and make sure all environment variables are set to specifications above (should error if not set correctly).
+Make sure to set the `DATA_DIR` and `DATABASE_URL` to a location you have control over.
+Usually in the repo itself.

 Run the development server with `npm run dev`